icopy-site/awesome/docs/awesome/awesome-open-source-supporters.md

 ### `non-commercial`

 Some companies make their products available for open source, but only for non-commercial projects.
-These companies have been marked with a `non-commercial` tag.ducts available for open source, but only for non-commercial projects.
-These companies have been marked with a `non-commercial` tag.ducts available for open source, but only for non-commercial projects.
 These companies have been marked with a `non-commercial` tag.